adrianlafond/escape/README.md

 ## parts

 All parts fit in one block of the board.

-Each can be pushed by the hero when in "move" mode.
+## movable parts
 - ladder
 - engine, in 4 variations which push in the following directions:
   * up